bmcorser/bade/README.rst

 Bade is a small command line utility to allow the user to maintain a simple HTML website and weblog using only plaintext rST for their content.
-It also bundles an rST directive (see `the docs`_) for rendering DOT graphs as SVG.
+It also bundles some rST directives and roles (see `the docs`_) for:

+    - rendering DOT graphs to SVG
+    - rendering LaTeX to SVG

 It's very similar in spirit to some other things.
 It's like Pelican_ but it's a lot simpler and uses Mako_ instead of Jinja2_.
 It's also like Tinkerer_ but without the dependency on Sphinx_.
+It also lets you use DOT and LaTeX.

 Bade is opinionated and simplistic, I wrote it mostly my own usage, so you probably shouldn't use it.